emmanuel-londono/Z-Prefix-App/README.md

 3. Open the cloned repo in vscode.

-4. In the vscode terminal, perform the following command:   docker-compose up
+4. In the vscode terminal, perform the following command, this should install all the dependencies, and perform all boot-up processes:   docker-compose up

 ## Usage